gvishaal7/syndicate/README.md

 "59 * * * * node /'directory'/cast.js"

-the cron job file checks calls the cast.js file every 1 hr.
+the cron job file calls the cast.js file every 1 hr.

 "compile.sh" file inside the "src" directory provides the insight on how the java classes were compiled.